 - Copy, paste the contents in a Word Document and check the word content

-- You’ll be able to find the reason of why the brand works
+- You’ll be able to find the reason why the brand works

 The Answer: Brevity & Persuasive Messages.
 What you say in two words, try to say in a more powerful single word.
 Remember the shorter and simpler your message, the higher are the chances of reaching your target audience both online and offline.

-It’s Time to Ditch all the Essay Writing Techniques you learnt at School
+It’s Time to Ditch all the Essay Writing Techniques you learned at School